bengukalo/bengukalo/content/post/div_tips/index.md

 &nbsp;

 A few months ago, I started to learn how to create a blog using R Markdown from scracth.
 Initially, I knew very little about Markdown, and I had absolutely no idea about HTML or CSS.
-Right after launching my own blog, I came across with the [**bookdown website of Mine Çetinkaya-Rundel**](https://datasciencebox.org/hello-world.html) and saw some really cute colorful boxes there.
+Right after launching my own blog, I came across with the [**bookdown website of Yihui**](https://bookdown.org/yihui/blogdown/output-format.html) and saw some really cute colorful boxes there.
 It seemed like a great way to highlight important information, so I started searching for the code of these colorful boxes.